-NOTE: Family First has appealed the decision of the Board, and the Board will not oppose Family First remaining on the register until the appeal is resolved.
+NOTE: Family First appealed the decision of the Board, and the appeal was dismissed by the High Court.

 The role of the independent Charities Registration Board (“the Board”) is to maintain the integrity of the Charities Register by ensuring that entities on the Charities Register qualify for registration.
 The Board can direct charities to be removed from the Charities Register when they do not advance a charitable purpose for the public benefit and it is in the public interest to remove them.
 A purpose is charitable if it advances public benefit in a way that is analogous to cases that have previously been held to be charitable.